-In C#, it’s very possible that you may find yourself wanting to convert a string to an integer.
-Let’s say you have a string that contains a number, like “83”, for example, and you want 83 to be represented as an integer, not a string (maybe you want to use it for calculations or store it in a database…there are many different reasons for wanting to convert a string to an integer).
+In C#, it’s very possible that you may find wanting to convert a C string to int.
+Let’s say you have a string that contains a number “83”.
+You want 83 to be represented as an integer, not a string (maybe you want to use it for calculations or store it in a database…there are many different reasons for wanting to convert a string to an integer).
 There are a few different ways you can go about doing this.

 string words = "83"; int number = int.Parse("text"); Console.WriteLine(number);

-The int.Parse method works great if you’re sure that the conversion from string to an integer is going to be successful and error free.
+The int.Parse C# method works great if you’re sure that the conversion from string to an integer is going to be successful and error-free.
 If there are errors, it’ll slow down your code a lot.
-If for example, you think it’s possible that a string like the one in the example below could try to be converted to an integer, the int.Parse method is not the way to go:
+If you think that a string like the below example can be converted to an integer, the int.Parse method is not the way to go:

 string food = "pizza"; int number = int.Parse("food"); Console.WriteLine(number);

-Another method you can use to convert strings to ints that does a better job of handling errors is by using the int.TryParse method.
-When you use this method, you can give your code some options for how to handle errors, or strings that don’t aren’t numbers and can’t be converted.
+Another method you can use to convert strings to ints, which does a better job of handling errors, is by using the int.TryParse method.
+This method can give your code some options on how to handle errors or strings that aren’t numbers and can’t be converted.

 Here’s an example of how you’d use int.TryParse: